WebAssemblySummit/wasmsummit.dev/FAQ.md

 ## Is this a community event?

-Yes, the summit is organised by individual people in the WebAssembly communitty, and at the time of writing sponsored by Google and Mozilla.
+Yes, the summit is organised by individual people in the WebAssembly community, and at the time of writing sponsored by Google and Mozilla.

 ## Who is organizing?